Swan Quarter, North Carolina

-Swan Quarter (sometimes named Swanquarter) is an unincorporated community and census-designated place (CDP) in Hyde County, North Carolina, United States.
-It is the Hyde county seat.
-As of the 2010 census it had a population of 324.
+Swan Quarter (also spelled Swanquarter) is an unincorporated community and census-designated place (CDP) in Hyde County, North Carolina, United States.
+It is the county seat of Hyde County.
+As of the 2010 census, it had a population of 324.

 Geography

 Swan Quarter is in western Hyde County at latitude 35.405 N and longitude 76.331 W. The elevation is 3 ft above sea level.
 It is located on Swanquarter Bay, an inlet of Pamlico Sound.

 U.S. Route 264 runs along the northern edge of the community, leading east 69 mi to Manteo and west 51 mi to Washington.

 According to the U.S. Census Bureau, the Swan Quarter CDP has a total area of 10.2 sqkm, of which 0.01 sqkm, or 0.10%, are water.